-

 He then forced Tom to crawl into the bedroom, and then back out.
 In the bedroom, he ordered Dawn to remove her clothes, then tied her up in clothes.
 She freed herself.
 When Tom saw her free, he yelled for her to run.
 Naked, she headed out the door and up the road to the next farmhouse.
 She was taken in and hidden, and the Cedar County sheriff was called.

-Back at the house, the Gazette reported, Tom had been shot once in the head, and his neck and wrists were slashed.
-Money was found strewn all around the room.
+Back at the Mathers’ Springdale home, Tom lay dead — shot once in the head, his neck and wrists slashed — with money strewn all around the room.

-According to the Gazette, in June 1992 the Principal Financial Group paid out $42,500 on Tom Mather’s insurance policy, and the company insisted they’d never denied Dawn’s claim.
-(All insurance companies have procedures they must follow in murder cases where a spouse is considered a suspect or person of interest.)
+According to The Gazette, in June 1992 the Principal Financial Group paid out $42,500 on Tom Mather’s insurance policy, and the company insisted they’d never denied Dawn’s claim.
+(All insurance companies have rules they must follow in murder cases where a spouse is considered a suspect or person of interest.)

 After Tom’s murder, Dawn Mather told her in-laws investigators were “harassing” her, tracking her bank account, and accessing her phone records.
-Dawn also told the Mathers investigators knew information they couldn’t otherwise know; their phone lines must be tapped, Dawn and the Mathers believed.
+Dawn also told the Mathers that investigators knew information they couldn’t otherwise know.
+Their phone lines must be tapped, Dawn and the Mathers believed.

 Dawn, formerly of Urbandale, moved to Coralville after Tom’s murder.
 She got an unlisted phone number, but her former in-laws told the press they never doubted her story because it was “believable.”
 Dawn and the Mathers believed a drifter came off Interstate 80 at the West Liberty exit, traveled one mile north on County Road X-40 to Tom’s house, and saw the home as a convenient target to rob.